Vanderbull/ForbiddenLands/README.md

 ## World actions
-Define what actions that can be executed in the world view
+- Define what actions that can be executed in the world view
+- How should the actions available be presented to the player?

 - NO classes